 Even though the “Metro” subway system is quite sophisticated, Paris is best seen on foot.
 You can cover a lot of ground quite easily, and it’s a great way to soak up the culture (and a little bit of the rampant sunshine and heat we had during our visit).
 And the Champs Élysées is a great place to start.

 I’m not much of a museum person.
 There.
 I said it.
 Please don’t hate me for it.
 But since I was with family, my personal style of travel (which involves heavy walking/hiking until I’m lost on city side streets or nature trails) needed an adjustment.
-Instead, we did more of the “touristy” things in Paris, and I was surprised at how much I got out of the experience.
+Instead, we did more of the “touristy” Paris highlights, and I was surprised at how much I got out of the experience.

 The Louvre was huge and served to impress me with so many of the world’s most famous works of art – both two and three-dimensional. **begin rant** (And yes, I saw the Mona Lisa.
 Yes, it was small – but not as small as I thought it would be.
 What bothered me were the teeming masses of people taking pictures of it – and everything else in the museum, despite explicit requests to the contrary – and preventing people from simply enjoying it.
 Do you think your crappy photo will come out better than the millions of prints out there you can buy for a few bucks?
 C’mon, folks). **end rant**